Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 While you're developing the UDF you can simply run it locally in VS Code.
 And if your UDF doesn't need to query data from Snowflake, this process will be entirely local.

 ### Deploying the UDF to Snowflake
 To deploy your UDF to Snowflake we will use the SnowCLI tool.
-The SnowCLI tool will do all the heavy lifting of packing up your application, copying it to a Snowflake stage, and creating the object in Snowflake.
+The SnowCLI tool will do all the heavy lifting of packaging up your application, copying it to a Snowflake stage, and creating the object in Snowflake.
 Like we did in the previous steps, we'll execute it from the terminal.
 So open up a terminal in VS Code (Terminal -> New Terminal) in the top menu bar, make sure that your `pysnowpark` conda environment is active, then run the following commands (which assume that your terminal has the root of your repository open):

 ```bash
 cd steps/05_fahrenheit_to_celsius_udf